Configuring Universal ZTNA Solutions

 Onboard Security Cloud Control Firewall Management and Secure Access to the Security Cloud Control platform.

-Configure user management in Secure Access by either configuring users and groups manually or integrating an identity provider.
+- Configure user management in Secure Access manually or via an identity provider.

 -